awsdocs/amazon-lumberyard-user-guide/doc_source/testing-aztestscanner.md

 ```

 **Note**
-For best results, run integration tests on a single library or use a whitelist\.
+For best results, run integration tests on a single library or use an allow list \.
 Scanning the full build might take hours to complete\.

 ****